ArunaDevraj/erp_bot/README.md

-🤖 ERPNext Telegram Bot with OTP Verification, Leave Application & Location-Based Check-In/Out
+🤖 ERPNext Telegram Bot — OTP Verification, Leave Application & Location-Based Check-In/Out

 This project integrates a Telegram bot with your ERPNext instance, enabling employees to: